 How to Add Search to Your Website?

 Now you’re probably wondering about how to actually do this – we’re here to help you get started!
 In this blog post, we’ll walk you through the process of adding a search bar to your website.
-To this end, we will share our experience of implementing site search and the typical steps required.
+To this end, we will share our experience of implementing site search and the typical steps required, from understanding what’s required, through figuring out how your search should work, to building your interface and customizing the results.
 What options do you have, and how can you choose the right solution to create a successful search for your website?
 Let’s find out!

 Phase 1: Laying the foundation through research and goal setting